 WAYS TO GIVE

 There are many ways to give to Brother Rice High School, all which have a positive tax impact on the donor.
 While every donor should seek professional tax advice as to the extent of the positive tax treatment they would reap as a result of making a gift to Brother Rice, the tax code is clearly supportive to both donors and charitable institutions.
 The following are general giving categories by which you can make a gift to Brother Rice High School.
-If you need more information or are interested in discussing a gift to Brother Rice, please contact: Michelle Lievois, Director of Annual Giving and Scholarships 248-833-2012 or email@example.com
+If you need more information or are interested in discussing a gift to Brother Rice, please contact: Michelle Lievois, Director of Annual Giving and Scholarships 248-833-2013 or

 Credit Cards: Through the use of a credit or debit card, any donor can contribute to Brother Rice by clicking here.

 Cash or Check: Mail to the Office of Advancement at Brother Rice High School, 7101 Lahser Road, Bloomfield Hills MI 48301.
 You may bring cash donations to our finance office.
 Donations may be given over a one or multi-year period.
 The Advancement Office will help you with a plan that suits your needs.